mattmcelhannon/mattmcelhannon/README.md

 - 💬 Ask me about my dog.
 - 📫 How to reach me: [Twitter](https://twitter.com/MattMcElhannon), [Instagram](https://www.instagram.com/mattmcelhannon/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm a Writer/Producer at Warner Bros. in Burbank, CA
+- ⚡ Fun fact: I'm a Senior Writer/Producer at Warner Bros. in Burbank, CA

 <!--
 **mattmcelhannon/mattmcelhannon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.